marlonmisra/advanced-lane-finding/README.md

 **Approach**

 A thresholded binary image an image that only has 2 types of pixels - pixels which make up the lane and pixels which don't.
-The idea is that you want to start by removing all noise, before trying to detect the lanes.
-To create a thresholded binary image, I did 2 things - (1) detect lane pixels by using edge detection, and (2) detect lane pixels by setting color thresholds in various color spaces.
-I'll describe each of these in depth.
+To create a thresholded binary image, I did 2 things - (1) detect lane pixels by using edge detection, and (2) detect lane pixels by using different color spaces.
+Below is an image that shows all the transformations I looked at for exploratory analysis.

+![alt text][image1]

 **Edge detection**